BGMwebdev/SpeedTypingGame/README.md

     ![Header](assets/images/header.png)
     - Underneath the title is a collapsible question mark, which, when pressed, will show the rules.
     - The rules are straight forward and easy to understand.
+    - At this point in development, the rules collapsible still needs to be closed by yourself.

     ![Collapsible](assets/images/collapsible.png)
 <hr>